Anonoei/klipper_auto_tap/README.md

 The values listed below are the defaults Auto TAP uses.
 You can include them if you wish to change their values.
 ```
 [auto_tap]
-x: Unset             ; X position to probe, should be the middle of your bed
+x: Unset             ; X position to probe, Defaults to the middle of the x axis `(max - min)/2`
-y: Unset               ; Y position to probe, should be the middle of your bed
+y: Unset             ; Y position to probe, Defaults to the middle of the y axis `(max - min)/2`
 z: 10                ; Z position to park
 probe_to: -2         ; Lower probe until it triggers, or reaches this value
 set: True            ; Set probe offset after calculation
 settling_probe: True ; Perform a dummy probe before starting
 calc_method: Unset   ; Defaults to your printers leveling method, "QGL", or "STA".
-You probably don't want to change this
+You probably don't want to define this
 stop: 2.0            ; Lift Z up to this amount for TAP to de-actuate
 step: 0.005          ; Lift Z by this amount each check
 samples: Unset       ; Number of samples to take, Defaults to your config's probe sample count